Deceptions in the Food Industry: Low-Fat Foods

 Here are some things you may not know about low-fat foods:

-• Most low-fat foods are highly processed and full of chemicals and other artificial ingredients which contribute to health problems
+• Most low-fat foods are highly processed and full of chemicals and other artificial ingredients which contribute to health problems, including GMOs, additives, preservatives, modern, rancid vegetable oils, soy-by-products, gluten, and others

 • Removing fat always means adding sugar